-Users can get one-time passwords from a printed paper card (called a "code card"), from an electronic device, or via a phone call from Nets DanID (the IVR solution - "Interactive Voice Response").
+Users can get one-time passwords from a printed paper card (called a code card), from an electronic device, or via a phone call from Nets DanID (Interactive Voice Response = IVR solution).
+Or indirectly as a confirmation via a code app.